Samathy/please-dont/README.md

 * Don’t ignore my existence
 * Don’t mention my deadname
     * Our deadnames are the names we were called before we came out, most likely birth names.
 Hearing them stings!
-* Please don't be afraid to ask politly.